 These stones made of tuff tricked out with geometric ornaments.
 On the graves, there are big crosses made of stone that belong to the Catholic ritual, in a vertical position.
 It is possible that the third grave is a familiar one, because of its big dimensions.

 The name’s origin comes from a small district made of three or four houses, in front of Telash, down a massive snow crest that rises in the middle of the valley like a giant obelisk.
 The settlement is made of a unit of small parcels of different levels hanged in a very split terrain, creating the image of a natural castle, which controls the valley.
 At the middle of a terrace appears a small hill just like an Illyrian grave.
 It is surrounded by dry walls, middle-sized stones.
 At the surface of the hill the vegetation is very is dense, we can distinguish two structures of dry walls and direct lines.

 On the highest peak of Abat village is distinguished a house with a very special magnificent and elegant architecture it belongs to one of the richest families of Shale.
 It stands on a three floor building in the hill paved with cameo.
 The characteristic windows and the roof of alpine style, raise the architectural values of the house.
 It is considered as a monument Albanian construction tradition.

 The house of Lulash Keqi (Theth-Shale)

-It is a two floor house belonging to the XIX century, with a traditional architecture of the northern highlands.
+It is a two-story house belonging to the XIX century, with the traditional architectural style of the northern highlands.
 It seems like a perfect monument because of its fortified style, the location on a rocky massif, and the wooden balconies and roof.